 The Homestead Act gave 160 acres to anyone who could clear forty acres, build upon it, and live there for five years.
 This was called "proving up".
 In the white pine forest, that was a tall order.
 Determined settlers did make the land productive, and gradually the area filled up.
 If one person couldn't make a go of it, there was someone else who could "jump the place," adding acreage to his own.

-Though the live was difficult, homesteaders socialized together, built schools and churches, gathered for barn raisings, and help dances with midnight lunches in some of the old cabins.
+Though the life was difficult, homesteaders socialized together, built schools and churches, gathered for barn raisings, and help dances with midnight lunches in some of the old cabins.
 Visits to Troy and Kendrick were opportunities to sell lumber and farm produce for cash and to buy luxuries as well as necessities.

 The shortage of currency, especially after the depression years of 1893 and 1896, was probably the greatest obstacle to real growth in the community.
 Prices for land or groceries were low because there just wasn't any money around.
 Trading was an especially important activity.

-The town of Deary was born on September 24, 1907. that was the first sale day of town lots by the Deary Townsite Company, managed by F.C.
+The town of Deary was born on September 24, 1907.
+That was the first sale day of town lots by the Deary Townsite Company, managed by F.C.
 McGowan and H.P.
 Henry. unlike the town of Potlatch, where every interest and life itself was run by the lumber company, the announced policy of Potlatch Lumber Company was to log around Deary and then sell the cleared lands.
 McGowan and Henry were former employees of Potlatch who had been educated in the East, risen through the company ranks, and installed as managers for the Townsite Company to oversee Potlatch interests.
 Two homes, which still stand, were built for their occupation by Potlatch.

 Residence lots were not expensive.
 Later, some were donated to the University of Idaho and some were given away in community fundraising lotteries.
 In the first year, Deary grew quickly.
 Several mercantile stores opened to satisfy the real needs of the established community.